"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 7. Topical Targeting.

-It is a good and ethic practice to base your content on “a” particular topic.
+It is a good and ethical practice to base your content on “a” particular topic.

-Also, you could possibly rank for keywords related to those other topics too within that same content that talks about what is blog commenting.
+Also, you could rank for keywords related to those other topics within that same content that talks about what blog commenting is.

-This topic won’t be complete without leaving you with some of the finest tools on the internet for achieving better on-page content optimization.
+This topic won’t be complete without leaving you with some of the finest tools on the internet for achieving better on-page SEO optimization.

 8 On-Page SEO Tools to Ease Your Task.

 This is a must-have tool for every WordPress blog owner, and the best part of it is that – this tool is FREE.